 International Paper has donated its Lake Erling property in South Arkansas' Lafayette County to the Shreveport-based AGRED Foundation.
 It stands for American Gamebird Research Education and Development.
+Eric Fletcher, AGRED Foundation director, said this donation – 7,600 acres in all – will ensure that Lake Erling is maintained to the high standards set by International Paper for the past 57 years.

 The end of summer means back to school, back to the grindstone, back from vacation.
 And for millions of birds, it means time to fly south for the winter.